Two Is a Couple: Background and release

 After three years with Sue Records, Ike & Tina Turner began recording on Ike Turner's Sonja label in 1963.
 They released numerous singles on various labels between 1964 and 1965 before re-signing to Sue in 1965.
 Their first record under the new contract was "Two Is A Couple," released as a non-album track in October 1965.
 It was written and produced by Ike Turner.
 The single peaked at No. 15 on the Cash Box R&B chart.
 Tina Turner performed the song on the TV program Where the Action Is.
 A different version of "Two Is A Couple" appeared on the album Airwaves (United Artists, 1978).
 The song later appeared on the compilation album The Ike & Tina Turner Story: 1960–1975 (Time Life, 2007).

 Critical reception

 The single was chosen as Cash Box's Pick of the Week.

 Cash Box (October 16, 1965): "Ike and Tina Turner return to the home of their original hits with this power-packed Sue release dubbed 'Two Is A Couple.'
 The side is a rollicking, fast-moving pop-r&b handclapper about a somewhat jealous lass who doesn't want any other female messing around with her fella.
 'Tin Top House' is a lyrical, lush-sounding blues weeper with a nostalgic years-back sound."

 Record World (October 16, 1965): "Couple will escort 'Couple' far and Sue folk must be happy to have them back aboard."

+Billboard (October 23, 1965): "A blockbuster that rocks from start to finish.
+Hot chart item that will hit with great impact."